Annual Conference Re-cap

 Monday and Tuesday were packed with education featuring three outstanding talks by Key Note Speaker, Dr. John Ball.
 Participants had lots of CEU opportunities; in fact, eleven pesticide credits were offered over the one-and-a-half days of education.

 All in all, it was a fantastic conference!
 Thank you to all that helped to make it happen.
-We are looking forward to seeing everyone in 2019 at the Springfield Marriott, in Springfield, Massachusetts October 6-8.
+We are looking forward to seeing everyone in 2019 at the Springfield Sheraton, in Springfield, Massachusetts October 6-8.
 Save the date!!